Julia Gillard is demanding a permanent end to misogyny and wants us to think big “to forever change our nation”.

 Awe and Sadness

-Gillard says she has felt both awe and sadness over recent revelations of violent, sexist and misogynistic conduct in Parliament House.
+Gillard said she has felt both awe and sadness over recent revelations of violent, sexist, and misogynistic conduct in Parliament House.

 Awe for the courage of people like Brittany Higgins, and sadness because of the pain experienced by so many.

 “In the middle of these up and downs, I have been sustained by the feeling that I am one of many.